William Galloway (architectural historian): Life

 In 1875 he joined Sir Malcolm McNeill on an archaeological dig on Colonsay.
 He lived with McNeill at Colonsay House for some time and may have been involved in the relocation of the Riasg Buidhe Cross to the garden there.
-He returned to Colonsay many times and in 1882/3 excavated a Viking burial site at Kiloran Bay with Sir Malcolm.
+He returned to Colonsay many times, presumably carrying out research for his book, The Battle of Tofrek ... under Major Gen. Sir John C. McNeil VC, KCB (Edinburgh 1888) and in 1882/3 excavated a Viking burial site at Kiloran Bay with Sir Malcolm.

 On 10 May 1883 he gave a lecture on the Iona Pictish crosses to the Society of Antiquaries in London.

 In the summer of 1883 he was commissioned to excavate and record Oronsay Priory.
 He erected the High Cross and did much restoration and consolidation work.

 Also in 1883 he excavated at Restenneth Priory with Dr John Stuart and also recorded the Corsehope Rings in Midlothian.
 During this period he lived at Midfield in Inveresk.
 He presented many papers on these discoveries to the Society of Antiquaries of Scotland from 1875 onwards.
 He was elected a Member of this society in 1877.

 From 1885 his primary patron was John Crichton-Stuart, 3rd Marquess of Bute.
 The Marquess financed Galloway's excavation of Whithorn Cathedral 1886/7.
-Galloway at this stage moved permanently to Whithorn, living at 87 George Street.
+Galloway is thought to have moved permanently to Whithorn, living at 87 George Street but the Valuation rolls for 1885-8 suggest he was neither a proprietor nor a tenant there.
 In 1889 the Marquess further commissioned Galloway to excavate and record Cruggleton church, Kirkmadrine church and the Well of Rees at Kilgallioch.
 During this same period he assisted the architects MacGibbon & Ross in their survey of traditional architecture in south-west Scotland.
 In this exercise he provided surveys of St Blanes Church, Barr Castle, Castle Semple Church, Kilwinning Abbey, St Johns Church in Dalry, Castle Stuart, Castle Wigg, Ardwell, Carscreuch, Garlies, Killasser, Myrton Castle, Penninghame Castle and Portpatrick church.